Term Charters

 • Reminder 2 hours before with the captain's WhatsApp for last-minute questions.

-• Thank-you message the same evening with a soft ask for a Google or TripAdvisor review.
+• Thank-you that same evening with a soft ask for a Google or TripAdvisor review.

-None of this is glamorous.
+None of it is glamorous.
 All of it adds up.
-Her no-show rate dropped, her review volume tripled, and her DMs got a lot quieter - because guests already knew what they needed to know.
+Her no-show rate dropped, her review volume tripled, and her DMs got a lot quieter, because guests already knew everything they needed to know before they showed up.

-Maya's season is a single data point, not a study.
-But the shape of the change is consistent with what other small Caribbean operators see when they tighten their booking flow.
+One operator, one season.
+That is a single data point, not a study.
+But the shape of it matches what I see when other small Caribbean operators tighten up their booking flow.

 • No-show rate went from roughly one in five bookings to under one in twenty.

-• Refund disputes almost disappeared, because the policy was visible before the deposit, not after.
+• Refund disputes nearly disappeared, because the policy was visible before the deposit, not after.

-• Reviews per trip climbed sharply once the thank-you reminder was automated.
+• Reviews per trip climbed once the thank-you was automated instead of forgotten.

-She is operating in a category that is growing fast.
-The global diving tourism market alone was valued at USD 5.59 billion in 2025 and is projected to reach USD 15.33 billion by 2034.
-Guests have more options every year.
-The operators who win are not the loudest - they are the easiest to book and the easiest to trust.
+And she is in a category that keeps growing.
+The global diving tourism market was valued at USD 5.59 billion in 2025 and is projected to reach USD 15.33 billion by 2034.
+Guests get more options every year.
+The operators who win are not the loudest.
+They are the easiest to book and the easiest to trust.
+I watched Aquamania, one of the biggest shops on the island, go from fully paper-based to fully digital, and the thing that changed was not the boats.
+It was that every booking finally landed in one place.

 What you can copy this week

-If you are running your St. Maarten snorkel charter out of your DMs right now, you do not need to overhaul everything by Monday.
-You need to install three small pieces of armor:
+If you are running your St. Maarten snorkel charter out of your DMs right now, you do not need to rebuild everything by Monday.
+You need three small pieces of armor:

 • A real booking link.
-Set up a calendar that takes a deposit at checkout and use it as your DM auto-reply.
-Tools like Junglebee are built for exactly this kind of small-boat operator.
+A calendar that takes a deposit at checkout, used as your DM auto-reply.
+We built Junglebee for exactly this kind of small-boat operator.

-• An e-signed waiver and park-rule briefing baked into the booking flow, not the dock.
+• An e-signed waiver and park-rule briefing baked into the booking flow, not done on the dock.

-• A three-touch reminder cadence at 24 hours, 2 hours, and same-evening thank-you.
+• A three-touch reminder cadence at 24 hours, 2 hours, and a same-evening thank-you.

 The boat does not need to change.
-The hull, the gear, the route, the captain's eye for a good reef day - none of that is the problem.
+The hull, the gear, the route, the captain's eye for a good reef day, none of that is the problem.
 The booking flow is the problem.
-Fix that, and you find out you were running a real business the whole time.
+Fix it, and you find out you were running a real business the whole time.
+I learned that the expensive way back in 2012, sitting on a charter for two days while the money walked off to someone else's catamaran.
+Two days.
+Not two minutes.
+Build the business that answers fast.

 Get started!